Good Practice Guide

 Use appropriate tackle.
-Rod and line should be strong enough to bring the fish to net swiftly and without playing it to exhaustion.
-Move the fish out of fast water as soon as possible.
+Rod and line should be strong enough to bring the fish to net swiftly.
 The use of barbless single or double hooks is recommended.
 Barbed hooks can be rendered barbless by pinching with pliers.

 Landing the fish